Should I add a long-term care rider to my life insurance policy?

 There are two types of long-term care riders: reimbursement plans and indemnity plans.

-1. Reimbursement long-term care riders.
-These are the most popular, cost-effective choice.
-With this type of rider, you can submit receipts for your care costs, and the insurer will reimburse the policyholder, or a designated care provider.
-The total amount that’s eligible for reimbursement is set by the insurance company.
+1. Reimbursement long-term care riders This is the most popular, cost-effective choice.
+With this type of rider, you can submit receipts for your care costs and the insurer will reimburse you or your care provider.
+The total amount you’ll be eligible for reimbursement is set by the insurance company.

-2. Indemnity long-term care riders.
-These are more expensive, and are paid out in a lump sum when the rider is activated.
+2. Indemnity long-term care riders This type of rider is more expensive and is paid out as a lump sum when you activate the rider.
 An indemnity plan tends to be costlier because it can potentially pay out a higher amount, regardless of how much the medical expenses cost.

 How much does a long-term care rider cost?

-According to a cost survey from AALTCI, premiums for a couple, both age 55, started at $2,080 in 2023.
+According to a cost survey from the American Association for Long-Term Care Insurance (AALTCI) , LTC rider premiums for a couple, both age 55, started at $2,080 in 2023.
 The annual premium for single women and men started at $1,500 and $900, respectively.
-[1]
+[2]

 Does life insurance cover the costs of a nursing home?